What is MAVA?

 MAVA is registered with North Country Region JO Volleyball and must follow their rules, guidelines and tournament schedules to utilize their program offerings.

-Why are try-outs scheduled in November?
+Why are try-outs scheduled in November for girls in HS?

 We have to follow the rules of a ‘school club’ VB association.
 We are not allowed to host try-outs until after the State HS VB tournament.
-This timing also provides our potential players a chance to try-out in various clubs and ultimately land where they want.

 What is the try-out process?

 This day is a true try-out day - there may not be a spot for every player.
-Coaches come to choose their teams from the players available.
+Coaches will choose their teams from the players available.
 We have guidelines for the coaches, no more than 12/team for younger ages and no more than 10/team for HS girls.
 The coaches decide who will fill the positions and work best together for their team.
 While we accommodate for those who cannot make try-out day, it can be difficult to create a team without all players present.
-We have to respect the coach’s choices and their roster, the coaches have a plan and MAVA and parents cannot make their team.
+We have to respect the coach’s choices and their roster, the coaches have a plan and MAVA and player's parents cannot make their team.

 How are practices scheduled?

 Gym space is at a premium in Mahtomedi.
 We must share the gyms with the basketball and wrestling teams.
 The practice schedule is not solidified until mid-Nov. when all relevant sports have their potential days and times to discuss and arrange; which means MAVA may not be able to inform teams of the practice schedule prior to try-out day.
-The school district allows us to rent the space for (two) one and half hour sessions per team during the week.
+The school district allows us to rent the space for (two) 2-hour sessions per team during the week.
 We cannot have practices on non-school days.